 While formal training is important, many chefs also receive on-the-job training.
 Formal culinary schools usually require students to complete an internship or apprenticeship program, which usually lasts about two years.
 Apprentices work under experienced executive chefs and gain valuable experience in restaurant or hotel kitchens.

 Beginning chefs can seek apprenticeship opportunities through educational institutes accredited by the American Culinary Federation (ACF).
 After completing formal training and gaining several years of experience, chefs may be eligible for professional certification through the ACF (www.acfchefs.org).
 Gourmet chef positions in fine-dining establishments are competitive, so aspiring chefs can use apprenticeships and certification to improve their leadership, communication and cooking skills.

 Gourmet Chef Career Information

-Over half of all chefs were employed by restaurants or other eating establishments, and they earned an annual median salary of $37,930 in 2015.
-The highest-paid chefs typically work in hotel resorts and upscale restaurants.
-Employment of chefs and head cooks in general was expected to increase 9% from 2014-2024, which represents above-average job growth.
+Over half of all chefs were employed by restaurants or other eating establishments, and they earned an annual median salary of $48,740 in 2018.
+The highest-paid chefs typically work performing arts companies (performing arts, spectator sports, and related industries).
+Employment of chefs and head cooks in general was expected to increase 11% from 2018-2028, which represents above-average job growth.